 You might not expect that just over the Illinois border, in southeastern Wisconsin, is a place that people are describing as the ideal spot to live and work.
 Perfect for both business expansion and relocation, it also offers its residents excellent K-12 and higher education institutions, beautiful parks, 11 miles of Lake Michigan shoreline and close proximity to two major cities as well as two major airports.
 And while all of this may seem a bit unexpected to you, to us, this place is home.
 This place is Kenosha.

 Kenosha County is the hottest area in the state of Wisconsin in terms of economic development.
-And with over 3,000 jobs, $500 million in new investment, and 4 million SF of development/absorption in 2013, growth continues with great momentum into 2014.
-A few of the companies that have recently made major investments in Kenosha County include Amazon, Meijer, Rust-Oleum, Kenall, and Ta Chen International.
+And with over 4,000 jobs, $800 million in new investment, and 6.5 million SF of development/absorption since January 2013, growth continues in 2014.
+A few of the companies that have recently made major investments in Kenosha County include ULINE, Niagara, InSinkErator, Amazon and Meijer.
 A bit unexpected?
 Sure.
 But that’s also what makes Kenosha so compelling.

 When it comes to Kenosha’s sheer business potential, the conversation may begin with location, but it doesn’t end there.
 Companies that have made this area their home know firsthand about Kenosha’s pro-business environment, dedicated business development organization, strong labor force and high quality business parks.
 For them, Kenosha is the perfect spot to expand their operations.
 And available financing and incentives, as well as lower costs of doing business only strengthen the argument.